nuxt/docs/pt-BR/api/components-nuxt-child.md

 ---
-title: "API: The <nuxt-child> Component"
+title: 'API: The <nuxt-child> Component'
 description: Display the current page.
 ---